Trump: Brexit 'a great thing,' EU to continue to break apart

-NEW YORK (AP) — Wading into foreign affairs days before his inauguration, President-elect Donald Trump said England’s decision to leave the European Union would “end up being a great thing” and predicted the bloc would continue to break apart.
+NEW YORK (AP) — Wading into foreign affairs days before his inauguration, President-elect Donald Trump said Britain’s decision to leave the European Union would “end up being a great thing” and predicted the bloc would continue to break apart.

 The incoming president, in an interview published Sunday, said European countries are reacting to an influx of immigrants that threaten each nation’s identity.

-“People, countries want their own identity and the UK wanted its own identity,” Trump said in an interview with London’s The Sunday Times of London and Bild, a German newspaper.
+“People, countries want their own identity and the UK wanted its own identity,” Trump said in an interview with London’s The Sunday Times and Bild, a German newspaper.

 “I believe others will leave,” he continued.
 “I do think keeping it together is not gonna be as easy as a lot of people think.
 And I think this: if refugees keep pouring into different parts of Europe…I think it’s gonna be very hard to keep it together, because people are angry about it.”